Indonesian presidential candidates are trying social media and K-pop to win over young voters. Will it work? - ExBulletin

 Indonesian presidential candidates are trying social media and K-pop to win over young voters.
 Will it work?

-As three candidates vie to replace popular but term-limited President Joko Widodo in elections later this month, they are aggressively pursuing millennial and generation Z voters.
-People aged 17 and over to vote and 43 years old represent about 55% of the country's 205 million eligible voters.
+As three candidates vie to replace popular but term-limited President Joko Widodo in elections later this month, they are aggressively pursuing millennial and generation Z voters. minimum age of 17 to vote and age 43 represent approximately 55% of the country's 205 million eligible voters.

 Candidates are looking to apps used by young voters, K-pop music that many love and even video game events.

-The candidates are former Defense Minister Prabowo Subianto, 72; ruling party candidate Ganjar Pranowo, 55; and former governor of Jakarta Anies Baswedan, 54 all come from Indonesia's conservative, male-dominated political scene.
+The candidates: Defense Minister Prabowo Subianto, 72; government party candidate Ganjar Pranowo, 55; and former Jakarta governor Anies Baswedan, 54, all hail from Indonesia's conservative, male-dominated political scene.
 But their campaigns have focused on issues that matter to young people: job opportunities, climate change and institutional corruption.

-Polls give Subianto a head start over the other two, but perhaps not with the majority needed to avoid a runoff.
-Although he is the oldest candidate, his running mate is the youngest: Gibran Rakabuming Raka, major of Surakarta, 36 years old, who also happens to be the son of the sitting president.
+Polls show Subianto, a former general, well ahead of his two rivals, but perhaps not with the majority needed to avoid a runoff.
+Although he is the oldest candidate, his running mate is the youngest: Surakarta Mayor Gibran Rakabuming Raka, 36, who also happens to be the son of the sitting president.

 Their lead comes mainly from young voters.

-Note: - UPDATE: St. Mary's County EMS vehicle involved in serious traffic crash in Hollywood – Southern Maryland News Net